aurora-opensource/xviz/docs/protocol-schema/declarative-ui.md

 {
   "components": [
     {
-      "streams": ["/some_value/actual", "/some_value/commanded"],
+      "title": "Some metric",
       "type": "metric",
-      "description": "The actual vs commanded value for some variable", "title": "Some metric"
+      "description": "The actual vs commanded value for some variable", "streams": ["/some_value/actual", "/some_value/commanded"]
     }
   ]
 }